Support

 • The Work and Travel J-1 Visa is non-extendable.

-If one of your students wishes to travel outside the U.S. and reenter after the expiration of the J-1 Visa, he or she must apply in advance for a tourist visa.
+If one of your students wishes to travel outside the U.S. and reenter after the expiration of the J-1 Visa, they must apply in advance for a tourist visa.
 The U.S. Citizenship and Immigration Services (www.uscis.gov) recommends that the person do so 45 days before the expiration of the J-1 Visa.
 We strongly recommend that students make copies of any applications and other materials that they send to USCIS.
 InterExchange is unable to assist students in obtaining other visas.

 This arrival record is issued by the U.S. Bureau of Immigration and Citizenship Services upon the student’s arrival in the U.S. The student is required to go to the following website to retrieve the I-94 document.
 It indicates the day the student arrived, their admission number, passport number, and class of admission.